 Heartworms are transmitted by the bite of an infected mosquito, and heartworm disease has been reported in all 50 states.
 Full-stage heartworm disease can only be prevented by heartworm medications that kill off the immature larvae in the dog’s body before they become adults.
 Prevention is much easier, safer for your dog, and less expensive than treating a case of heartworm disease.

-Treating a dog for heartworm disease costs approximately $1,000 and requires the dog to be on strict crate rest while their body eliminates the decomposing worms.
+Treating a dog for heartworm disease can cost $2,000 to $3,000 depending on the stage of the disease and requires the dog to be on strict crate rest while their body eliminates the decomposing worms.
 Heartworm treatment is lengthy and is physically taxing and uncomfortable for the dog.

 If you have not been keeping your dog on heartworm preventatives, please begin right away.
 However, it is important to first have your vet test your dog for heartworms.
 Giving heartworm prevention medication to a dog that already has heartworm disease can be very risky and further compromise your dog’s health.